01 of 12

 Do the bottom tier first.
 Once the dowels are in place, lay a wax paper round the size of the next layer over the top, then position the next layer and repeat the dowel process for the middle and upper tiers.
 Some bakers like to sharpen a long dowel and drive it all the way through the whole cake from top to bottom for extra support.
 (Foam core boards make this easier than cardboard.)Continue to 12 of 12 below.

 12 of 12

 Your cake is now frosted and stacked!
-All that's left is your final decorations.
-If you're skilled with a piping bag, by all means go ahead and pipe some decorative touches around the edges.
-Otherwise, ribbon, sprinkles, edible decorations such as fresh berries, and even edible flowers, are an elegant finishing touch.
+All that's left is final decorations.
+You can pipe some decorative touches around the edges, or use ribbon, sprinkles, and edible decorations such as fresh berries or edible flowers for an elegant finishing touch.